 - Use information from the discovery process to create a new sitemap (the proposed structure of your site) and a content matrix (a map of your existing and new content needs).
 You may include these tasks in your request for proposals (RFP).

 - Prepare a request for proposals (RFP) that outlines your project scope, goals and objectives, audience, project team, desired features (e.g., blog, events calendar, MIT-only restricted area, application form, etc.), and training and documentation needs.
 It’s an industry standard that websites are responsive for desktop, tablet, and mobile views.

 - Send your RFP to at least three creative partners of each service type (e.g., design, development, copywriting) to satisfy Procurement requirements; some firms may offer multiple services.
-Give them at least a week to provide proposals.
+Give them up to two weeks to provide proposals.